KalpViradia/Project-Task-Manager/README.md

-Here's a tailored `README.md` file for your **React-based Task Manager** project with authentication and MongoDB integration:

----

 # 🗂️ Project Task Manager

 A full-stack task management app built with **React**, **Node.js**, and **MongoDB**.
 This app allows users to register, log in, and manage their personal task lists — including creating, updating, and deleting tasks.
 Each user sees only their own tasks.